Identity politics gaining ground in West Bengal ahead of assembly polls | Politics

 Sources in the BJP claimed that the TMC government's failure to control communal riots over the last six years has angered not just a section of the minorities, but also those belonging to the majority community.

-Although opposition parties pinned the blame on the TMC for this surge in religious fervour in the state, which has 30 per cent Muslim electorate, a quick look at Bengal's socio-political history will reflect how communalism has always had an impact on the state's political culture, with hundreds of people having borne the brunt of riots in 1946-47.
+Although opposition parties pinned the blame on the TMC for this surge in religious aggression and intolerance in the state, which has 30 per cent Muslim electorate, a quick look at Bengal's socio-political history will reflect how communalism has always had an impact on its political culture, beginning with the trauma of Partition.

 Both the Hindu right and fringe Muslim outfits had wielded considerable influence in violence-hit West Bengal in the aftermath of Partition, before waning considerably over the years.